merteldem1r/STM32-RFID-Attendance-Logger/README.md

 We have created our own **communication protocol** between **STM32** and **Serial-Server** for: heartbeat signals, save & read requests and responses, error handling.

-Here is the **Communication Protocol** between two separated parts of our project below:
+We shown below the **Communication Protocol** between two separated parts of our project:

 ### 1) From SERIAL-SERVER to STM32